Annual Summer Archaeological Field Schools

 Past field school sites have included 1500-year-old Native American mound centers, late-18th-century-A.D. frontier forts, 19th-century slave cabins, and an early-mid-19th-century church.

-Information on the Summer 2006 Archaeological Field School is available through the link to the "Castalian Springs" project below.
+Information on the Summer 2017 Archaeological and Ethnographic Field Schools is available through the links below:

 - Castalian Springs Project